Lawson-Han/vue-flask-private-chat/README.md

 # Project
 This repository is for University of Sydney INFO2222 assignment 1, based on vue.js and flask.
 One-to-one private chat using Vue.js, Flask, Socket.io, Sqlite3.
+> If you like this project, please smash Star for me!
+I'll put it on resume and you can help me to find a job :]

 ## Preface